ArthurSonzogni/chromiumos-platform2/power_manager/docs/suspend_resume.md

 Please look at [power states] documentation for info on suspend modes.
 If `suspend_to_idle` preference is set then suspend mode is defaulted to 's2idle'.
 Otherwise suspend mode can be configured using `suspend_mode` preference.
-Currently valid suspend modes are `s2idle`, `shallow` and `deep`.
+Currently valid suspend modes are `s2idle`, `shallow`, `deep` and `kernel_default`.
+With `kernel_default` powerd will use the suspend mode that was selected by the kernel on system boot.
 To configure suspend mode temporarily for debugging, perform the following steps

 ```sh
 # echo mode > /var/lib/power_manager/suspend_mode